-Welcome to another Tea Tuesday.
+Welcome to another virtual tea party.
 The weather is always a safe topic to discuss when having tea, and this week we are experiencing the unsettled weather of Spring, shifting from cool to warm and then back to cool again, sometimes all within the same day.
 Dressing in layers for another few weeks is likely a smart choice for those of us living in northern climes.
 We are generally thankful that we have not been directly impacted by the severe weather conditions in other parts of Canada and the US.

 Tea Time Ritual Recap